top of page

 Class Details

 All classes are six weeks long.
 Each class is one hour long, unless otherwise noted.
-The cost for each six-week session is $230, payable by the first week of class.
+The cost for each six-week session is $255.00, including sales tax, payable by the first week of class.
 Payment may be made in cash, check, PayPal or credit card.
 Your space in the class is not guaranteed until you are registered and confirmed.
 There are no refunds after the first class meeting, and requests must be submitted via email.
 All refunds are subject to a $30 administration processing fee.
 Any classes canceled by the instructor will be made up at the end of the session.
-Any classes that do not have a minimum of four students enrolled will be cancelled and monies refunded.
+Any classes that do not have a minimum of five students enrolled will be cancelled and monies refunded.

 BODY AWARENESS & CONDITIONING CLASSES